Pressed Powders That Keep Skin Smooth, Set, and Not Cakey

 ✅ Pros

-• Sets makeup with a natural-looking finish
+• Sets makeup while keeping a natural-looking finish

 ❌ Cons